 DUTCH LAWYER SPECIALIZED IN legal proceedings in the Netherlands

-Do you have questions about Dutch procedural law or do you need specific legal advice on Dutch law in the Netherlands?
-Our Dutch lawyer specialized in legal proceedings in the Netherlands will be glad to help you.
+Do you have questions about civil court proceedings in the Netherlands or do you need specific legal advice on Dutch law in the Netherlands?
+Our Dutch litigation in the Netherlands (Amsterdam) will be glad to help you.

 Contact: Remko Roosjen | Litigation attorney in the Netherlands